euclidianAce/lua_matrix/README.md

 # Build (Linux)

 #### As a dynamic library
-Download the lua\_matrix.c file and with gcc run
+Download the lua\_matrix.c file and move it to the lua-5.3.5/src directory (or a directory with the appropriate header files).
+Then with gcc run
 ```
 $ gcc -shared -o lua_matrix.so -fPIC lua_matrix.c
 ```